-Retirement and Pension Benefits.
+Pension and Post-Retirement Benefits.
 The Company does not maintain a defined benefit pension plan or retiree medical coverage for the named executive officers.

 Deferred Compensation.
-The Company maintains the Domino's Pizza Deferred Compensation Plan (the "DCP"), a nonqualified elective deferred compensation plan, whereby our named executive officers, select senior management and Directors are permitted to defer their own compensation.
-Deferred amounts under the DCP are invested in mutual funds or other investments available under the DCP.
-The Company does not provide an employer match for amounts deferred in the DCP.
-The DCP is described more fully below.
+The Company maintains the Domino's Pizza Deferred Compensation Plan (the "DCP"), a nonqualified elective deferred compensation plan, under which our named executive officers, a select group of management or highly-compensated employees and our Directors are permitted to defer their own compensation.
+Deferred amounts under the DCP are notionally invested in mutual funds or other investments available under the DCP.
+The Company does not provide an employer match for amounts deferred in the DCP or otherwise make employer contributions to the DCP.
+The DCP is described more fully under "Non-Qualified Deferred Compensation" below.

 Perquisites.
-The Company makes a limited amount of perquisites available to our named executive officers.
-The Company covers expenses for each participating named executive officer for the completion of an annual comprehensive physical for the executive and his or her spouse.
-The Company also reimburses each named executive officer for their personal purchases of Domino's Pizza food items.
+The Company makes a limited number of perquisites available to our named executive officers.
+The Company covers expenses for each participating named executive officer for the completion of an annual comprehensive physical for the executive and his spouse.
+The Company also reimburses each named executive officer for their personal purchases of Domino's food items.
 Mr. Doyle is also entitled to a certain number of hours of personal use of the Company's aircraft, as described below.
-Detailed information regarding perquisites provided to the named executive officers is set forth in the Summary Compensation Table in this Proxy Statement.
+Detailed information regarding perguisites provided to the named executive officers is set forth in the Summary Compensation Table in this Proxy Statement.

 Other Benefits.
 The Company also maintains a benefits program comprised of retirement income and group insurance plans.
 The objective of the program is to provide our named executive officers and certain other full-time employees with reasonable and competitive levels of benefits for the four contingencies (retirement, death, disability and illness), which will interrupt the eligible employee's employment and/or income received as an active employee.
-The retirement program consists of two savings plans; (i) a tax-qualified 401(k) savings plan (the Domino's Pizza 401(k) Savings Plan), and (ii) a non-qualified deferred compensation plan (the DCP referenced above).
+The retirement program consists of two savings plans: (i) a non-qualified deferred compensation plan (the DCP referenced above), and (ii) a tax-qualified 401(k) savings plan (the Domino's Pizza 401(k) Savings Plan).
 The 401(k) savings plan is open to all employees age 21 or older who have also worked at least 1,000 hours for the Company.
-The Company provides a match on employee 401(k) contributions equal to 100% on the first three percent (3%) contributed by employees into their 401(k) funds and 50% on each of the fourth and fifth percent (4% and 5%) of employee 401(k) contributions.
+Effective January 1, 2018, the age requirement was lowered to age 18 or older.
+The Company provides a match on employee 401(k) contributions equal to 100% on the first 3% of eligible compensation contributed by employees into their 401(k) accounts and 50% of the next 2% of eligible employee 401(k) contributions.